RuthyYao/RuthyYao.github.io/_posts/2024-12-09-you-are-what-you-eat-customer-segmentation.md

 <br>
 ### Growth/Next Steps <a name="overview-growth"></a>

-It would be interesting to run this clustering/segmentation at a lower level of product areas, so rather than just the four areas of Meat, Dairy, Fruit, Vegetables - clustering spend across the sub-categories *below* those categories.
+* **Run the analysis on sub-categories to gain more granular understanding of the dietary preference** -  It would be interesting to run this clustering / segmentation at a lower level of product areas, so rather than just the four areas of Meet, Diary, Fruit and Vegetables, clustering spend across the sub-categories.
 This would mean we could create more specific clusters, and get an even more granular understanding of dietary preferences within the customer base.

-Here we've just focused on variables that are linked directly to sales - it could be interesting to also include customer metrics such as distance to store, gender etc to give a even more well-rounded customer segmentation.
+* **Include other customer metrics to gain a more well-rounded customer segmentation** - Here we've just focused on variables that are linked directly to sales - it could be interesting to also include customer metrics such as income, house hold size, gender etc to give a even more well-rounded customer segmentation.

-It would be useful to test other clustering approaches such as hierarchical clustering or DBSCAN to compare the results.
 <br>
 <br>